 Paddleboard Lake Bled in Slovenia

 Paddleboarding is a great, all-body workout that strengthens your core while burning a ton of calories.
 It’s also the very definition of slow travel, allowing you to slow down and immerse yourself in the feel of the wild outdoors.
 Slovenia’s Lake Bled is a great place to start, with calm waters and postcard-perfect scenery.
-Once you’ve got your balance (something that’s easier than it looks), take a moment to look up at the ancient fairytale-like castle on the rim of the lake, or the pretty island at its centre.
+Once you’ve got your balance (something that’s easier than it looks), take a moment to look up at the ancient fairytale-like castle on the rim of the lake, or the pretty island at its center.

 Trek through the Himalayan foothills

 Your average hike pales in comparison to this spectacular and demanding high-altitude route along/ beyond the Everest trail in Nepal.
-Granted, you won’t be climbing Everest itself – quite – but you will be ticking off the 5,000-metre mark from the viewpoint at Farak Ri.
+Granted, you won’t be climbing Everest itself – quite – but you will be ticking off the 5,000-meter mark from the viewpoint at Farak Ri.
 This nine-day expedition takes us through the remote foothills of the Himalayas, as we climb steadily higher (acclimatizing along the way) through tiny Sherpa villages, in a world of fluttering prayer flags, stupas and valleys coated in thick rhododendron forest.
 The final push begins at one of the world’s highest lodges, with views that spread across the entire Khumbu Valley, including four of the world’s six highest peaks: Everest, Lhotse, Makalu and Cho Oyu.
 It sure beats tussling over a free treadmill at the gym…

 Learn to surf in Morocco